dunglas/symfony-docker/docs/mysql.md

 First, install the doctrine/orm pack as described: `make composer c='req symfony/orm-pack`

 ## Docker configuration
-Change the database image to use mysql instead of postgresql in `compose.yaml`:
+Change the database image to use MySQL instead of PostgreSQL in `compose.yaml`:

 ```yaml
 ###> doctrine/doctrine-bundle ###